jimmyLi9201/guardui/docs/guide/router.md

 </g-router>
 ```

 Inside the first `g-guard-container`, we add one button with `type="link"`.
-When user clicks on it, it will look for `to` attribute and route to that path which is the same as the second `g-guard-container` 's `path` attribute.
+When user clicks on it, it will look for `to` attribute and route to that path.

 ::: tip
 Browser's `back` and `forward` button should work as expected